 In 2014-15, Nicolai was selected to race around the world for Team Vestas Wind in The Ocean Race, and quickly made his name as a skilled and super fast driver, even in some of the most extreme conditions on the planet.

 He returned for a second race in 2017-18 as part of team AkzoNobel, where his team smashed the 24 hour speed record, clocking up a huge 602-miles in just one day whilst racing across the Atlantic Ocean.
-Now, he sets his sights on the SailGP speed record in 2020.
+Now, he sets his sights on the SailGP speed record.

 Sehested has skippered the entry for Ewii Racing – of which he is a founder – in the World Match Racing Tour since 2010, accumulating more than 30 podium finishes.
 Additionally, he won the Maxi Yacht Rolex Cup in 2018 and 2019 with Team LYRA, while taking the title at the Rolex Fastnet in 2019 as a member of the Ocean Challenge Club.